Manuperezro/MSP1-Code-Institute-Yoga-School/README.md

 yoga can bring to the students using the color on the website, and the breathing space.

+- Links : The color of the Links to navigate in the ahimsa.html are blue with the porupose to made easy to users to identify that they are external links.

 + Typography:

 - Ubuntu = H2 and H3 and H4